jeropaul/printrbot_simple/marlin/README.md

 # Marlin configuration

+The hex file here is for a simple metal (152x152x152) with heated bed and an 8mm z-axis.
+It also includes the auto-fan for when I upgrade from the Ubis 13 to 13s.

 The folder 2.0.9.3 contains configuration files downloaded from https://github.com/MarlinFirmware/Marlin/tree/2.0.9.3/Marlin

-This folder contains configuration files originally downloaded from https://github.com/Printrbot/printrboardmodernmarlin/releases which are based on the 2.0.1 release.
+This folder contains configuration files originally downloaded from https://github.com/Printrbot/printrboardmodernmarlin/releases which are based on the 2.0.1

+I built the Configuration.h and Configuration_adv.h by diffing the 2.0.1 files with the reference 2.0.9.3 files and manually applying the changes.
+You can diff the files here to see what changed.
+The hex file was then built using the vscode marlin plugin.

 ## Loading firmware